akpw/akpw/_posts/2016-01-19-batchmp_cue_splitter.md

 comments: true
 ---

 A cue sheet is a metadata file that can describe layout of audio and data CDs.
 Cue sheets are stored as plain text files and commonly have a ".cue" filename extension.
-For example, a multi-track audio CD can be ripped to a single audio file with a cue sheet describing individual tracks position, length, as welll as general information such as track titles, performer, etc.
+For example, a multi-track audio CD can be ripped to a single audio file with a cue sheet describing individual tracks position, length, as well as general information such as track titles, performer, etc.
 An example of such cue file would look something like:

 ````